The Vitality Partnership © All rights reserved 2013

 The surgery is closed on all recognised bank holidays

-Please note some of our doctors are involved in teaching and may be seconded to the Primary Care Trust to advise on specialist areas, for example dermatology, prescribing, education and research.
+Please note some of the doctors are involved in teaching and may be seconded to the Primary Care Trust to advise on specialist areas, for example dermatology, prescribing, education and research.

 Minor injuries are dealt with by our practise nurse and if necessary a GP.